Lesson Plan

 Resource Overview

-In a role-playing simulation, students act as species in a habitat trying to survive by collecting cards that represent all of the essential habitat services – water, soil, shelter, space, air, and food.
+Students act as an animal or plant trying to survive by collecting cards that represent essential characteristics of a habitat: water, soil, shelter, space, air, and food.

 Students will be able to:

-• Identify ways that human activities can contribute to the destruction of a habitat.
+• Identify ways that human activities can contribute to the destruction and protection of habitats.

 Features of This Resource